imxrt-rs/imxrt-usbd/examples/teensy4/README.md

-# imxrt-usb examples for the Teensy 4
+# imxrt-usbd examples for the Teensy 4

-The programs in this package run on a Teensy 4 (4.0 and 4.1), and demonstrate how to use `imxrt-usb` on an embedded system.
+The programs in this package run on a Teensy 4 (4.0 and 4.1), and demonstrate how to use `imxrt-usbd` on an embedded system.

 ## Dependencies

-You'll need all of the dependencies for the `imxrt-usb` project.
+You'll need all of the dependencies for the `imxrt-usbd` project.
 See the project documentation for more details.

 You'll also need